AObuchow/Eclipse-Spectrum-Theme/README.md

-# Eclipse Modern Dark Theme
+# Eclipse Spectrum Theme 🌌✨

-This plugin adds the _Modern Dark_ theme to Eclipse IDE.
+Give Eclipse a *fresh* new look with **Spectrum Theme**.

+This free and open-source theme plugin enhances your Eclipse IDE experience with a clean visual overhaul that can be customized to your liking.

-## Features
+## Plugin Features:

-- Gives Eclipse a clean visual overhaul
+- **Spectrum Theme ✨**: a clean & flat visual overhaul to Eclipse IDE

-- Allows Eclipse's Project Explorer font to be set.

-- Provides customization options for the colors used in the theme

-## How it looks
+- **Customizable theme colors 🌈:** show your *style* by changing the colors used in Spectrum Theme.
+Associate different color schemes on a per-workspace basis.
+- **Customizable Project Explorer font 👀:** change the size & font of the Project Explorer in Eclipse IDE

+## 📸 Screenshots

 ![How it looks](images/how_it_looks.png)